-A description of the long-term obligations as of December 31, 2018, is as follows:
+A description of the long-term obligations as of December 31, 2020, is as follows:

-The District issued \$2,000,000 of General Obligation Bonds (Limited Tax Convertible to Unlimited Tax), Series 2008 dated July 16, 2008.
-The Bonds were issued for the purposes of paying or reimbursing a portion of the costs of acquiring, constructing, relocating and installing certain public improvements, providing capitalized interest for payment of a portion of the interest of the bonds, funding the Reserve Fund and paying the costs of issuance of the bonds.
-The Bonds are term bonds due on December 1, 2037, with mandatory sinking fund payments which started at \$10,000 on December 1, 2011, and increasing annually thereafter.
-The bonds bear interest at 6.75% per annum, payable semiannually on each June 1 and December 1, which commenced on December 1, 2008.
-The bonds are subject to redemption prior to maturity, at the option of the District, as a whole or in integral multiples of \$1,000 on December 1, 2018, and on any date thereafter, upon payment of par and accrued interest, without redemption premium.
-During 2018, the District redeemed \$65,000 of Bonds under this provision.
+The District issued \$2,000,000 of General Obligation Bonds (Limited Tax Convertible to Unlimited Tax), Series 2008 (the "Series 2008 Bonds") dated July 16, 2008.
+The Series 2008 Bonds were issued for the purposes of paying or reimbursing a portion of the costs of acquiring, constructing, relocating and installing certain public improvements, providing capitalized interest for payment of a portion of the interest of the Series 2008 Bonds, funding the Reserve Fund and paying the costs of issuance of the Series 2008 Bonds.
+The Series 2008 Bonds are term bonds due on December 1, 2037, with mandatory sinking fund payments which started at \$10,000 on December 1, 2011 and increasing annually thereafter.
+The Series 2008 Bonds bear interest at 6.75% per annum, payable semiannually on each June 1 and December 1, which commenced on December 1, 2008.
+The Series 2008 Bonds are subject to redemption prior to maturity, at the option of the District, as a whole or in integral multiples of \$1,000 on December 1, 2018, and on any date thereafter, upon payment of par and accrued interest, without redemption premium.
+During 2018, 2019 and 2020, the District redeemed \$65,000, \$62,000 and \$71,000, respectively, of Bonds under this provision.

-The Bonds are general obligations of the District secured by and payable from the Pledged Revenue, consisting of moneys derived by the District from a required mill levy, capital fees, the portion of specific ownership tax which is collected as a result of the imposition of the required mill levy and any other legally available moneys which the District determines to transfer to the Trustee for application as pledged revenue.
+The Series 2008 Bonds are general obligations of the District secured by and payable from the Pledged Revenue, consisting of moneys derived by the District from a required mill levy, capital fees, the portion of specific ownership tax which is collected as a result of the imposition of the required mill levy and any other legally available moneys which the District determines to transfer to the Trustee for application as pledged revenue.
 The mill levy limitation can be removed when the ratio of the Series 2008 Bonds to the total assessed value of the property within the boundaries of the District is less than 50%.
-As of December 31, 2018, the balance in the reserve fund was \$190,506.
+As of December 31, 2020, the balance in the reserve fund was \$189,425.